jpskelly/jpskelly/README.md

 *	Citrix One Prem and DAAS
 *	Datacenter work including Rack/Unrack, Out of band management, Redundant power configuration
 *	Created Powershell scripts for multiple internal teams to assist with various tasks
-*	Migration of data from on prem servers to AWS FSX and S3 storage
+*	Migration of data from on prem servers to cloud serves, AWS FSX and S3 storage
+*	Migrated Citrix on prem to Citrix DaaS in AWS, Publishing Apps, Shared Desktop, and Dedicated VDI machines.

 #### Systems Engineer